marcelhoogantink/z2m_PJ-1203A/README.md

         icon: mdi:clock
         device_class: timestamp
         entity_category: diagnostic
         enabled_by_default: false
       timestamp_b:
         icon: mdi:clock
         device_class: timestamp
         entity_category: diagnostic
         enabled_by_default: false
 ```

-The effects in HA are:
+The effects in HA are the following:
-  - entities are assigned a default icon.
+  - entities are assigned a proper icon.
   - statistics are enabled in `power_a`, `power_b`,`power_ab`, `current_a` and `current_b` so they can be displayed in statistics graphs.
   - `timestamp_a` and `timestamp_b` are recognised as proper timestamp and will be displayed as `XXX seconds ago`

 It should be noted that the default integration is correct for all energy attributes since usint `Wh` and `kWh` are handled differently.

 ### References

   - MQTT Discovery documentation https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery
-  - The current implementation in zigbee2mqtt https://github.com/Koenkk/zigbee2mqtt/blob/master/lib/extension/homeassistant.ts
+  - The HA integration in zigbee2mqtt https://github.com/Koenkk/zigbee2mqtt/blob/master/lib/extension/homeassistant.ts is a good reference.

 ## Known issues